Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: Methodology

 \subsection{Odd-Sigmoid Function Class}

-In networks with sigmoidal activations, forward signals can saturate as depth increases, converging either to zero or to the activation’s extreme values.
-We address this by defining the odd–sigmoid function class~(Figure~\ref{fig:fig1}).
-This class includes many well-known activations, such as $\tanh(x)$, $\arctan(x)$, $\operatorname{softsign}_1(x)$, and $\operatorname{erf}(x)$.
+In practical neural networks with sigmoidal activations, both forward signals and backpropagated gradients tend to saturate or vanish as the depth increases.
+Our goal in this work is to move beyond a single sigmoid and consider a broad class of odd–sigmoid activation functions, and to design a weight initialization that prevents such vanishing for any activation in this class.
+To this end, Section~\ref{4.1} introduces the odd–sigmoid function class and establishes its basic properties, which will be used in our subsequent analysis.
 Formal definitions of the activation functions used in this paper are provided in Appendix~\ref{activation_define}.